ygalsk/keystone-gateway/DESIGN.md

 ## Design Decisions Record

 This section documents major architectural decisions and their rationale.

+### Version Reset Note (Dec 2025)

+**Note:** This project was reset to v1.0.0 in December 2025.
+Previous versions (v1.0.0-v4.0.0) have been archived with the prefix `archive/vX.X.X-experimental` to reflect their experimental nature.
+The current v1.0.0 represents the first truly stable, production-ready release.

+The decisions documented below represent the evolution during the experimental phase that led to this stable release.

+---

 ### Decision: Remove Host-Based Routing (HostRouter) (Dec 2025)